tschoof/blog/_posts/2014-08-28-right-to-be-forgotten.md

 ---

 Google strives to make every kind of information searchable.
 A fascinating, and to some somewhat sinister goal.
-Now, the ECJ has decided that every citizen of the EU has a "Right to be forgotten" that is enforceable against Google (press release, .pdf – [En](http://curia.europa.eu/jcms/upload/docs/application/pdf/2014-05/cp140070en.pdf), [Ger](http://curia.europa.eu/jcms/upload/docs/application/pdf/2014-05/cp140070de.pdf)).
+Now, the [European Court of Justice](http://en.wikipedia.org/wiki/European_Court_of_Justice) has decided that every citizen of the EU has a "Right to be forgotten" that is enforceable against Google (press release, .pdf – [En](http://curia.europa.eu/jcms/upload/docs/application/pdf/2014-05/cp140070en.pdf), [Ger](http://curia.europa.eu/jcms/upload/docs/application/pdf/2014-05/cp140070de.pdf)).
 Surely, that is for the better, no?

 No, it is not.
 Not at all.
 Except for one detail: The ECJ ruled that European Privacy laws are applicable to Google's services offered in the EU, even though it's incorporated in California.
 That makes sense.
 Ok.
 Let's take a closer look at the ECJ's decision.